podium-lib/podium-lib.github.io/docs/api/layout.md

 #### fragment

-An String that is intended to be a fragment of the final HTML document.
+A `String` that is intended to be a fragment of the final HTML document.
+(Everything to be displayed in the HTML body)

 #### [args]